seratch/slack-web-api-client/README.md

 * **Strong types for Web API responses and Block Kit**, which make coding enjoyable and predictable
 * **Zero additional dependencies**, allowing developers to integrate this library into their projects without any obstacles

+If you're looking for a solution to utilize the full features of the Slack platform, [**slack-edge**](https://github.com/seratch/slack-edge) is the one for you.
+The **slack-edge** library uses this **slack-web-api-client** internally, making it compatible with most JavaScript/TypeScript runtimes.

 ### Getting Started

 #### Working with the npm package